 As soon as you bring a pet home they immediately become an important part of your family.
-You love them almost as much as your children; and you would do anything for them.
+You love them almost as much as your children and you would do anything for them.
 Most people are lucky because they get to spend many years looking after their pet, which makes their bond even stronger.
-With no warning your beloved pet can be taken away from you and it is difficult, to be sure.
+With no warning, your beloved pet can be taken away from you and it is is difficult, to be sure.

 You may feel like someone has ripped out your heart and kicked you in the stomach repeatedly.
 Getting over the death of a loved one is hard, but when your pet dies it’s not any easier.
 Here are some of the best ways to deal with your four-legged friend’s transition.